Community Belonging Measurement Project

 Resilience is a process of adapting well to challenges.
 Belonging and resilience are important for physical and mental health and can be strengthened through healthy relationships and community support.

-To measure belonging and resilience, the study team conducted a survey with Central Oregon residents and a series of focus groups in 2023.
-We plan to conduct a similar assessment in the future to understand changes over time.
+To measure belonging and resilience, the study team conducted a survey with 1,019 Central Oregon residents and 42 focus group participants in 2023.
+We plan to conduct a survey in 2024 to understand changes over time.

 The Central Oregon Health Council contracted with the Oregon Health & Science University Community Research Hub and Oregon State University-Cascades' researchers to lead this project.
 The project has received additional funding from United Way of Central Oregon and the St. Charles Community Benefit Department.